[ Home ] [ Railway Heating and Air Conditioning ] [ Railway Electrical Systems ] [ HEP ] [ Generators for HEP ] [ Custom Railway Electric Systems ]

 - In almost all cases, heaters ship with an air flow switch, which is a required safety device for any overheat heat package on railway passenger cars.

-Another example of heaters we have designed and built for use in railraod passenger cars:
+Another example of heaters we have designed and built for use in railraod passenger cars is the HT181643480:

 Heater designed to replace older HEP conversions

 Early electric heat conversions in railroad passenger cars took many forms when HEP first started to be installed on cars in the 1970s and 1980s.
 One heater that was commonly used for providing overhead heat was the ALCO Controls model 11-3095-00, which was a 3 phase 480 volt 2 stage wire coil heater.
 They worked acceptably well, but the years of vibration did not do any favors for the wire coils.
-Our replacement for this heater is designed to fit in the same footprint.
+Our replacement for this heater is designed to fit in the same footprint, while using tubular finned elements for longer life, even in the adverse conditions of a railroad car.

 Dimensions are 40 inches by 14 inches open air space, 45.5 x 16 x 3 inches overall.